richardlee83/public/README.md

-# public repo for sharing code
+# Public repository for sharing code.